Professor Les Oxley

 Qualifications: BA(Hons) MA(Money & Finance) PhD (Tilburg)

-Les Oxley is Professor of Economics at the University of Waikato's Management School; Adjunct Professor at Curtin University; Honorary Professor at the University of Stirling; Affiliate at Motu; Research Associate at the Centre for Applied Macroeconomic Analysis (CAMA); and Research Affiliate at the Centre for Economic History (CEH), ANU.
+Les Oxley is Professor of Economics at the University of Waikato's Management School; Adjunct Professor at Curtin University; Affiliate at Motu; Research Associate at the Centre for Applied Macroeconomic Analysis (CAMA); and Research Affiliate at the Centre for Economic History (CEH), ANU.

-He is an Elected Fellow of the Royal Society of New Zealand (FRSNZ).
+He is an Elected Fellow (since 2006) of the Royal Society of New Zealand (FRSNZ).

-His research interests include time series econometrics; cliometrics; economic history; the economics of innovation; energy economics; environmental economics and economic wellbeing.
+His research interests include Circular Economy and sustainable economic development; economic wellbeing; time series econometrics; financial econometrics (especially as it relates to cryptocurrencies); cliometrics; economic history; the economics of innovation; energy economics.

-He is chair of the Business and Economics Panel of the 2018 Performance-Based Research Fund (PBRF) New Zealand research assessment exercise.
-He is co-editor-in-chief and joint founding editor of the Journal of Economic Surveys and a member of the New Zealand Minister of Finance's Committee of Academic Advisors.
-He has published on a wide range of topics and is currently engaged in his sixth Marsden-funded research project.
+He was chair of the Business and Economics Panel of the 2018 Performance-Based Research Fund (PBRF) New Zealand research assessment exercise.
+He is co-Editor-in-Chief and joint founding editor of the Journal of Economic Surveys.
+He has received 7 Marsden funded grants and published on a wide range of topics.
+He is currently engaged in research on the Circular Economy and sustainable economic development; the effects of COVID-19 on financial markets; the effects of colonisation on the wellbeing of all New Zealanders.

 Listen to Les on Radio NZ